 - Virginia enacted RON effective July 1, 2011 [updated May 5];

-- Washington - On March 26, the Governor of Washington issued Proclamation 20-27 (extended to May 31 by Proclamation 20-27.2 and extended through June 17 by Proclamation 20-27.3) making remote online notarization immediately effective in Washington under SB5641 (effective October 1) for the duration of the COVID 19 event, and the Washington Department of Labor issued emergency rules to implement the Proclamation [updated June 2];
+- Washington - On March 26, the Governor of Washington issued Proclamation 20-27 (extended to May 4 by Proclamation 20-27.1, extended to May 31 by Proclamation 20-27.2, extended through June 17 by Proclamation 20-27.3, extended through July 1 by Proclamation 20-27.4) and extended through August 1 by Proclamation 20-27.5, and extended through September 1 by Proclamation 20-27.6, and extended through September 30 by Proclamation 20-27.7), making remote online notarization immediately effective in Washington under SB5641 (effective October 1) for the duration of the COVID 19 event, and the Washington Department of Labor issued emergency rules to implement the Proclamation; and Washington enacted RON effective October 1 [updated September 5];

-- Wyoming - On March 24, the Wyoming Secretary of State issued guidance allowing remote online notarization during the COVID event.
+- Wyoming - On March 24, the Wyoming Secretary of State issued guidance allowing remote online notarization during the COVID-19 event and updated such guidance on June 26 [updated July 7].

-Moreover, Fannie Mae has issued updated guidance to lenders on addressing mortgage origination issues during the COVID 19 event, including authorizing lenders to sell loans with remotely notarized loan documents in certain designates states and under specified conditions.
-Fannie Mae also issued on April 14 guidance on “Remote-ink notarizations” authorized by emergency order [updated April 21].
+Moreover, Fannie Mae has issued updated guidance to lenders on addressing mortgage origination issues during the COVID-19 event, including authorizing lenders to sell loans with remotely notarized loan documents in certain designates states and under specified conditions.
+Fannie Mae also issued on April 14 guidance on “Remote-ink notarizations” authorized by emergency order [updated April 21], and on July 1 issued a COVID-19 FAQ providing updated information on states enacting remote online notarization or other remote notarization implementations during the COVID-19 pandemic [updated July 24].
 Freddie Mac issued its own guidance to sellers on the impact of COVID-19 on borrowers and the mortgage origination process which includes guidance related to acceptable uses of remote online notarizations, and it has updated such guidance.
+On August 27, Freddie Mac updated its guidance to modify the requirements for maintenance of RON recording to the longer of 10 years or the time period specified in the RON laws of the state of the notary’s commission [updated September 5].
+Fannie Mae also updated its guidance similarly [updated September 5].

-Additionally, on March 27, the Veterans Benefits Administration issued Circular 26-20-10 making VA loans for which electronic notarization was used as a part of an eClosing, including IPEN and RON, eligible for guaranty provided that the notarization is valid and effective under applicable law and regulations.
+Additionally, on March 27, the Veterans Benefits Administration issued Circular 26-20-10 (updated on April 27 by change 1 [updated July 24]), making VA loans for which electronic notarization was used as a part of an eClosing, including IPEN and RON, eligible for guaranty provided that the notarization is valid and effective under applicable law and regulations.

 Other notarial acts are also being made available on a remote basis using audio-visual communication technology, such as the swearing-in of witnesses (see Supreme Court of Florida Administrative Order No. AOSC20-16), and the general conduct of court proceedings (see Pennsylvania Supreme Court Order dated March 16).